The Royal Tenenbaums: Themes

 Journalist Jesse Fox Mayshark wrote that, like the similarly titled The Magnificent Ambersons, Anderson's story follows an older mother considering remarriage, creating a stir in the family.
 Professor Claire Perkins added that in The Royal Tenenbaums, this tension regarding a possible remarriage has minor class and racial elements, with Chas refusing to call Henry by his first name and Royal calling Henry an "old black buck".
 Royal also calls Henry "Coltrane" and speaks jive, drawing on racial stereotypes found in media.
 To The Magnificent Ambersons family-drama template, Mayshark wrote that Anderson added his "naturally redemptive instincts", stressing "forgiveness" over villainizing the guilty.
 Royal's "redemption" is a central theme.
 Professor Carl Plantinga assessed Royal's motives as shifting from "purely selfish" considerations to genuine hopes for reconciliation when he is removed from the home after his false illness is exposed.
-Perkins observed that before Royal's death, he had endeared himself to each Tenenbaum in some way.
-To do this, he had to force his way back into the family's lives as an intruder professing an intent to "make up for lost time".
-The prospect of Royal and Etheline rekindling their marriage is largely regarded as impossible, though she weeps at Royal's false terminal illness, and Royal inquires about her "love life".
+Perkins observed that, before Royal's death, he had endeared himself to each Tenenbaum in some way.
+To do this, he had to force his way back into the family's lives as an intruder, professing an intent to "make up for lost time".
+The prospect of Royal and Etheline rekindling their marriage is largely regarded as impossible, though she weeps at Royal's false terminal illness and Royal inquires about her "love life".
 In the end, the "ritual community celebration signalling successful social integration" that is a staple of comedy endings comes in the form of Etheline's marriage to Henry rather than a remarriage to Royal, Plantinga wrote.

-Academic Donna Kornhaber theorized that through adultery and pronouncements that "There are no teams", Royal had separated himself from the Tenenbaums; Royal's belief that he is not a Tenenbaum is signaled when he seconds Eli's sentiment that he "always wanted to be a Tenenbaum".
+Academic Donna Kornhaber theorized that, through adultery and pronouncements that "There are no teams", Royal had separated himself from the Tenenbaums; Royal's belief that he is not a Tenenbaum is signaled when he seconds Eli's sentiment that he "always wanted to be a Tenenbaum".
 However, Kornhaber added that Royal may also view his family members as "external expressions of himself", and this explains why the title refers to them as Royal Tenenbaums.

-Orson Welles' 1942 film The Magnificent Ambersons influenced the film's themes, with Anderson selecting a main set reminiscent of Welles' production.
+Orson Welles' 1942 film The Magnificent Ambersons influenced the film's themes, with Anderson selecting a main set reminiscent of Welles's production.